-As illustrated in the following map, as of December 2006, there were five operational onshore LNG regasification facilities in continental North America with an aggregate sendout capacity of 4.75 Bcf/d and the capability to satisfy approximately 6% of natural gas consumption in North America.
+As illustrated in the following map, as of January 18, 2007, there were five operational onshore LNG regasification facilities in continental North America with an aggregate sendout capacity of 4.75 Bcf/d and the capability to satisfy approximately 6% of natural gas consumption in North America.
 There is also one offshore receiving system not shown, which regasifies LNG on-board specialized LNG vessels that can interconnect with an offshore pipeline in the Gulf of Mexico and potentially the U.S. East Coast.
-In December 2006, six additional LNG receiving terminals with an aggregate sendout capacity of 11 Bcf/d were under construction: one in Eastern Canada, four in the Gulf Coast, and one in Baja California, Mexico.
+In January 2007, six additional LNG receiving terminals with an aggregate sendout capacity of 11 Bcf/d were under construction: one in Eastern Canada, four in the Gulf Coast, and one in Baja California, Mexico.
 With the exception of Cameron LNG, the owners of North American LNG receiving terminals, both existing and under construction, have sold all of their available capacity under long term contracts.
-According to the FERC, as of January 18, 2007, there were another 36 terminals and expansion projects in various stages of permitting, proposals and planning in the U.S. Most of these projects were sited in the U.S. Gulf or East Coasts.
-If constructed, these LNG receiving terminals would interconnect with natural gas pipelines that could transport natural gas to market areas in the U.S., Canada and Mexico.
+According to the FERC, as of January 18, 2007, there were another 36 terminals and expansion projects in various stages of permitting, proposals and planning in the U.S. Most of these projects were sited in the U.S. Canada and Mexico.